-The following unified definition for 'ML model activation' and 'ML model deactivation' is proposed:
+The following unified definition for 'AI/ML model activation' and 'AI/ML model deactivation' is proposed:

-ML model activation: A process to enable an ML model for a specific AI/ML-enabled feature.
+AI/ML model activation: A process to enable an AI/ML model for a specific AI/ML-enabled feature.

-ML model deactivation: A process to disable an ML model for a specific AI/ML-enabled feature.
+AI/ML model deactivation: A process to disable an AI/ML model for a specific AI/ML-enabled feature.

 Editor's note: Further analysis is required to determine whether ML model activation and deactivation should be associated specifically with inference capability (according to TS 28.105 [9]) or with the ML model more broadly (according to TR 38.843 [3]).